 A non-cash goodwill impairment charge of \$43.7 million was recorded during the second quarter of fiscal 2009.
-See Note 2 in the Notes to Consolidated Financial Statements contained elsewhere in this Form 10-K for prices.
-Approximately 30% of the orders in the backlog at any given time include prices that are subject to adjustment based on changes in raw material costs.
-Historically, approximately 75% of the backlog orders have shipped within six months and approximately 90% have shipped within 12 months.
-The backlog figures do not
+See Note 2 in the Notes to Consolidated Financial Statements contained elsewhere in this Form 10-K for additional information.

 During fiscal 2007, the Company completed an equity offering which resulted in the issuance of 1,200,000 shares of its common stock.
 In addition, 450,000 stock options were exercised as a part of the offering.
-The net proceeds of the equity offering were \$72,753 and the payment of the exercise price for the stock options resulted in an
+The net proceeds